sugarfi/wicker/README.md

 - `read`: Reads a file.
 - `write`: Writes a file.
 - `delete`: Deletes a file.
+- `cd`: Changes the active directory for the current session.

 Each of these functions has a correspodning command, which runs that function in the current active session.
 There can be an arbitrary amount of sessions, but only